openl2m/docker-test/README.txt

         sudo docker compose up

     This will take a while.
 It pulls images from docker repositories, downloads OpenL2M and then builds the application.

+    Note: this will map the test version of OpenL2M to port 8000 on your Docker host.
+    If you need to use a different port, please see the file "compose.override.example.yaml"

     If you get something like this, things are running:

         openl2m-1   |   Applying ...